-Students studying a Year 11 or Year 12 course must make a genuine attempt at assessment tasks.

-In the Year 11, assessment tasks contribute to 50% of the available marks.
-It is emphasised that completion of tasks worth exactly 50% is not sufficient; tasks worth in excess of 50% must be attempted.
+Students studying a Year 11 or Year 12 course must make a genuine attempt at assessment tasks which contribute in excess of 50% of the available marks.
+It is emphasised that completion of tasks worth exactly 50% is not sufficient: tasks worth in excess of 50% must be attempted.
 If this is not the case, the Principal must indicate that the course has not been satisfactorily completed.